Introduction

 Snowflake vs Redshift Performance

-Although Snowflake and Redshift are the two best performing data warehouses in the market, they do have their own functional differences and matches.
+Although Snowflake and Redshift are the two best performing cloud data warehouses in the market, they do have their own functional differences and matches.
 They both leverage massive parallel processing which enables computing in a simultaneous manner, columnar storage and keeping up the jobs within a specific timeframe.

 But the key difference is that Redshift generally takes a longer time for query optimization but as these queries are run repeatedly and on a daily basis, they tend to be faster.
 This isn't the case when it comes to Snowflake, it offers a much better performance with raw queries.